B-VLLM: A Vision Large Language Model with Balanced Spatio-Temporal Tokens: Experimental Result Discussion

 Quantitative results for open-end question answering and MCQA benchmarks are reported in Table~\ref{tab:video_mcqa}.
 Overall, B-VLLM achieves SOTA performance on MSVD-QA, Perception, VNBench, Egoschema, and VideoMME.
 Specifically, when integrating with existing VLLMs, it significantly boosts performance to the two baselines across most video benchmarks.
 Notably, our method achieves substantial improvements in long-video scenarios.
 For example, VideoMME-Long evaluates VLLMs performance in extremely long-video settings, with an average video duration of 2466.7 seconds.
 Our proposed method introduced an 10.5\% performance gain for LLaMA-VID~\cite{llamavid} and 3.8\% for VideoLLaMA2~\cite{videollama2}.
-Although LLaMA-VID encodes each frame into only two visual tokens, it struggles with extremely long video due to its 2,048 context window limit.
+Context window length is one of the key factors limiting existing VLMs to handle long videos.
+For example, LLaMA-VID encodes each frame with 2 tokens, it struggles with extremely long video due to its context window limit and potential key information loss.
 Our adaptive frame selection module addresses this limitation by selecting a fixed number of frames most relevant to the given context, ensuring the number of visual tokens remains within the context window of LLaMA-VID.
 As a result, LLaMA-VID consistently performs well in medium and long video settings.
 We also observe a noticeable performance drop when VideoLLaMA2 handles medium and long videos, which we attribute to its uniform frame sampling strategy that may overlook the frames relevant to the context.
 The integration of our method mitigates this issue by filtering out irrelevant frames, leading to 1.7\% and 3.8\% performance gains for VideoLLaMA2.